hongaar/moker/README.md

 > will install a pre-commit hook which formats code if `prettier` and `husky`
 > are installed.
 The order in which plugins are added does not matter.

-See the section [plugins](#plugins) for a list of available options.
+See the section [core plugins](#core-plugins) for a list of available options.

 ### Workspaces

-Add a new shared library workspace:
+Add a new library workspace:

 ```bash
 yarn mokr add my-lib